nodemcu/nodemcu-firmware/docs/en/modules/coap.md

 #### Parameters
 - `type` coap.CON, coap.NON, default to CON. when type is CON, and request failed, the request will retry another 4 times before giving up.
 - `uri` the uri such as coap://192.168.18.103:5683/v1/v/myvar, only IP is supported.
-- `payload` optinal, the payload will be put in the payload section of the request.
+- `payload` optional, the payload will be put in the payload section of the request.

 #### Returns
 `nil`